Energy-Efficient STAR-RIS Enhanced UAV-Enabled MEC Networks with Bi-Directional Task Offloading: Problem Formulation and Algorithm Design

-Actually, the convergence of the proposed algorithm can be guaranteed by utilizing the BCD algorithm to address the optimization problem \eqref{eq_orig_opti}.
-Because this approach ensures that each iteration results in a solution that is at least as good as the previous one and thus the objective function is monotonically non-decreasing versus the iteration.
+Actually, the convergence of the proposed algorithm can be guaranteed, since the framework of the block coordinate descent (BCD) algorithm is utilized to address the optimization problem \eqref{eq_orig_opti}, which will ensure that each iteration results in a solution that is at least as good as the previous one and thus the objective function is monotonically non-decreasing versus the iteration.
 Additionally, we will also verify the convergence of the proposed algorithm through the simulation results presented in Section \ref{sec:S4}.
+To evaluate the quality of the solutions obtained from the proposed algorithm, the SDR method is selected as the algorithm for comparison in Section \ref{sec:S4}, which is commonly utilized for addressing optimization challenges in the field of communication.
+Since the approximation accuracy of solutions obtained through the SDR method in solving various types of optimization problems has been theoretically demonstrated \cite{luo2010semidefinite}.
+In addition, the authors of \cite{luo2010semidefinite} thoroughly summarize the theoretical approximation accuracy of solving various optimization problems in the field of communication using SDR methodology.
+Note that the approximation accuracy represents the ratio between the obtained solution by leveraging the SDR and the theoretically optimal solution.
+Thus, choosing the SDR method as a comparative benchmark algorithm can provide an effective evaluation of the theoretical gap between the achieved solution and the optimal solution.